phdcsseiden/phdcsseiden.github.io/_pages/about.md

 <b>  Counterterrorism.
 Beat "Radical Imam" Dictator Kagame Paul & The Bribed Gitwaza Muhirwa Paul ("New Constatin Niyomwungeri"). </b>

 Please Note: First Lady Jeannette Kagame does not support the Evil Work of the Dictator.
+As far as I know.

 Jeannette Kagame is the one life gift we have ever had for the past couple of centuries.
 God Bless Her.